aremath/hmc-reconciliation-graph/docs/README_pdv.md

 * `-d`, `-t`, `-l` specify the duplication, transfer, and loss costs respectively.

 * `--histogram` specifies whether to generate a histogram.
 If a filename is provided, the histogram will be saved to that filename.
 Otherwise, a name related to the input filename is used.
+By default, the format is `.pdf`, but if the provided filename has a different extension, it will be saved as that format.

 * `--xnorm` normalizes the x-axis of the PDV so that the distances range between 0 and 1 (normalized to the diameter of MPR-space).